Farama-Foundation/HighwayEnv/README.md

 ## Examples of agents

-Agents solving the `highway-env` environments are available in the [eleurent/rl-agents](https://github.com/eleurent/rl-agents) and [DLR-RM/stable-baselines3](https://github.com/DLR-RM/stable-baselines3) repositories.
+Agents solving the HighwayEnv environments are available in the [eleurent/rl-agents](https://github.com/eleurent/rl-agents) and [DLR-RM/stable-baselines3](https://github.com/DLR-RM/stable-baselines3) repositories.

 See the [documentation](https://farama-foundation.github.io/HighwayEnv/quickstart/#training-an-agent) for some examples and notebooks.